Family Constellation TherapyJun 30, 2022

 And then what happens is this chronic inflammation, one, of course, it pushes your adrenal glands to produce cortisol, but, two, most people forget the master organ, the liver.
 See, the liver produces bile, it controls your hormones, it detoxifies your body, it does almost every single function in your body, right?
 It's connected to every single function in your body including cholesterol management.

 Now with chronic inflammation your liver becomes inflamed as well and the inflammation and toxins from pesticides, from the environment, also go in and slam your liver.
 So you've got inflammation slamming your liver and toxins.
-Your liver becomes stagnant, it produces less bile.
+Your liver becomes stagnant leaky liver, it produces less bile.
 When it produces less bile you get more gas, bloating, indigestion and constipation, so you get more toxin buildup and more inflammation leading to more cortisol imbalance which leads to, of course, the anxiety, the depression, insomnia, OCD.

 The other thing that people forget is that the liver controls the hormones like progesterone, estrogen metabolism.
 And when people's liver is stagnant then usually I see a drop in progesterone or an imbalance basically.
 And progesterone is super important for GABA, one of your anti-anxiety neurotransmitters to work well in the brain.
 So when people have a hormonal imbalance GABA doesn't work so well in the brain so people experience PMS symptoms, anxiety, insomnia, excessive worry because of liver stagnation which is coming from chronic inflammation as well as from stress.